Herve Tonye-Tonye

-Herve Tonye-Tonye (born May 15, 1988) is a professional Canadian football linebacker who is currently a free agent.
-He was drafted 24th overall by the Argonauts in the 2012 CFL Draft, but played out his final year of college eligibility before signing with the team on May 24, 2013.
+Herve Tonye-Tonye (born May 15, 1988) is a Cameroon-Canadian former professional football linebacker.
+He was drafted 24th overall by the Argonauts in the 2012 CFL draft, but played out his final year of college eligibility before signing with the team on May 24, 2013.
 He played college football for the Alcorn State Braves and the Northern Colorado Bears.